sheelis/smart-farm/server/README.md

 # MQTT python server

 The server.py script is run on the server machine which can even be a headless raspberry pi.
 It uses asyncio and autobahn to asynchronously transport messages between devices and clients.
-It relies on mosquitto
+It relies on mosquitto and paho so they need to be installed and configured first.

 ## Installation